srnichols/StampsPattern/docs/MANAGEMENT_PORTAL_USER_GUIDE.md

 ## 🔌 API (GraphQL) Quick Reference

-Headers (Easy Auth compatible) used by DAB for auth:
+Headers (Easy Auth compatible) used by the GraphQL endpoint for auth:

 - `X-MS-CLIENT-PRINCIPAL` (base64 JSON with claims/roles)
 - `X-MS-CLIENT-PRINCIPAL-IDP`